 The Finance Minister also asserted that there will be no applicable tax on interest income of up to Rs.
 40,000.
 However, the implementation of the same is left to the next government when a full-fledged Budget will be announced, after the Lok Sabha elections.

-The FM added that tax interface will be made simpler within 2 years with an anonymized tax system, which will increase return filings and tax collections.
-There will be no interaction between a tax payer and the tax authority.
-The tax scrutiny will be without interference of officials so that the income tax returns can processed electronically in 24 hours.
+The FM added that the tax interface will be made simpler within 2 years with an anonymized tax system, which will increase return filings and tax collections.
+There will be no interaction between a taxpayer and the tax authority.
+The tax scrutiny will be without the interference of officials so that the income tax returns can be processed electronically within 24 hours.
 The refunds may be issued simultaneously.